If you compost, you already toss banana peels into your compost pile or compost bin.

 1. Brew Some Banana Peel Tea

-Create an all natural liquid fertilizer filled with potassium, phosphorus and nitrogen using just banana peels and water.
+Create an all-natural liquid organic fertilizer filled with potassium, phosphorus and nitrogen using just banana peels and water.
 This combination feeds and strengthens plants and helps them resist diseases and pests.

 # 1 Fill a large jar (2 quarts) about three quarters of the way with water.
 Set the jar of water in your refrigerator.
 Whenever you eat a banana cut the peel into small pieces and put the pieces into the water.